Best Affordable Places to Live in Oregon in 2025

 On this page:

 Oregon is nirvana for nature lovers; it has mountains, forests, and beautiful coastlines.
-Because it’s such a desirable place to live, typical house prices tend to be much higher than those in other parts of the nation.
-Also, the cost of living in Oregon is about 15% higher than the national average.
+Because it’s such a desirable place to live, typical house prices may be higher than those in other parts of the nation.
+The overall cost of living in Oregon is about 5% higher than the national average.
+The state has one of the highest individual income tax burdens (although it does not have a general sales tax).
+With this list of the best affordable places to put down roots in Oregon, you may decide it’s the place for you.

 Best Places to Live in Oregon

-If you like tranquility and the outdoors, Oregon has the best places to live.
+If you like tranquility and the outdoors, Oregon has amazing places to live.
 It also has towns that combine an urban feel with the beauty of nature because the mountains or coast are never too far away.
 Here’s a look at the best living the state has to offer.

 Best Affordable Places to Live in Oregon